 - First-time motherhood at a very young or advanced age

 - Financial worries or concerns about living arrangements

 If you think you have postpartum depression, know that you don’t have to face it by yourself.
 You can always reach out to your primary care physician or OB/GYN for treatment options.
 Additionally, talk with your significant other, a parent, a trusted friend, or a spiritual counselor, and be honest about how you feel.
 Don’t be ashamed to ask for practical help in caring for the baby.

 Other strategies include joining a mother’s support group and asking close friends or relatives to help you care for your baby so you can take a break and/or get some much-needed rest.
 Plus, remember that housework will always be there, and be realistic about how much you can do while taking care of a newborn.
 Try to prioritize caring for yourself and for your baby and let other less important tasks go for a time.

-Treatment for Postpartum Depression at Intimate Health Telemedicine
+Treatment for Postpartum Depression at Show Low Family Clinic

-If you have experienced any of the symptoms above or want to know what you can do to avoid postpartum depression after you give birth, Intimate Health Telemedicine is here to help.
+If you have experienced any of the symptoms above or want to know what you can do to avoid postpartum depression after you give birth, Show Low Family Clinic is here to help.
 Our telehealth primary care services include private, confidential, and effective online appointments for women who need medication for postpartum depression or other common health issues.

 Show Low Family Clinic was founded in 2021 by Sharon Zell, a Family Nurse Practitioner certified in Arizona, North Dakota, Oregon, Utah, and Washington.
 She has almost 30 years of experience in the medical field and works hard to establish long, trusting relationships with her patients so they can feel their best in the long term.
 She will help you define your PPD symptoms and discuss treatments for this disorder or for other health issues you may have.